 The eastern wall foundations of the chancel were fully exposed and furthered our knowledge of the means of construction.
 A further pit in the nave, used for melting lead, was partially exposed.
 Samples were taken from the earth floor in the nave.

-Beneath the chancel floor were found numerous animal bones, which may have been from a midden and used to shore up the site during construction.
+Beneath the chancel floor were found numerous animal bones, many with cut marks, which may have been from a midden and used to shore up the site during construction.
 An infant’s body had been placed between the nave and the chancel; it is believed this took place shortly after the chapel was destroyed, but before it was completely derelict.
 This may suggest that the site continued to be regarded as sacred for some time after its demolition.

 Excavating the nave

 The dig established that the structure was the ‘lost’ chapel and generated information on the construction and destruction of the building.
 Pottery sherds and three broken flints were found.
-Post-excavation results are still pending.